Saudi German Health strengthens relationship with Mayo Clinic

 PHOTO

-Ajman, United Arab Emirates – Saudi German Health (SGH), one of the region’s leading healthcare providers and pioneer in advancing medical excellence across the region, today announced a major expansion of its relationship with Mayo Clinic; with Saudi German Hospital Ajman officially joining the Mayo Clinic Care Network.
+Cairo, Egypt — Saudi German Health (SGH), one of the region’s leading healthcare providers and a pioneer in advancing medical excellence across the Middle East and Africa, announced today a major expansion of its relationship with Mayo Clinic.
+This move aims to transfer the latest global medical expertise to Egypt and the region and enhance the healthcare system, positively impacting service quality and improving patient experience, which aligns with Egypt’s Vision 2030.

-With this announcement, SGH cements its position as the largest group of Mayo Clinic Care Network members in the region, reflecting the group’s unwavering commitment to advancing healthcare standards and delivering exceptional outcomes in the UAE, KSA & Beyond.
+With this announcement, SGH cements its position as the largest group of Mayo Clinic Care Network members in the region, reflecting the group’s unwavering commitment to advancing healthcare standards and delivering exceptional outcomes in Egypt, the UAE, KSA, and beyond.

-The announcement was made during a landmark ceremony held at the Emirates Hospitality Centre in Ajman, under the patronage of H.E.
-Sheikh Dr. Majid Bin Saeed Al Nuaimi (Chairman of the Court of H.H. the ruler of Ajman), alongside senior leaders from Saudi German Health and Mayo Clinic.
+The signing ceremony took place at the Waldorf Astoria Cairo on Friday, attended by Saudi German Health Group executives, leading physicians from the group, a delegation from Mayo Clinic, His Excellency Mr. Mohamed Gobran, Egyptian Minister of Manpower, Professor Dr. Hossam Abdel Ghaffar, Assistant Minister of Health, Population, Institutional Development, Parliamentary Affairs, Political Communication and Media, on behalf of His Excellency Professor Dr. Khaled Abdel Ghaffar, Deputy Prime Minister and Minister of Health and Population; and Professor Dr. Omar Sherif, Secretary General of the Supreme Council of University Hospitals, on behalf of His Excellency Professor Dr. Mohamed Ayman Ashour, Minister of Higher Education and Scientific Research, underscoring the country’s interest in such cooperation in the health sector and its role in bringing about a qualitative shift in the healthcare system.

-“The addition of Saudi German Hospital Ajman in the Mayo Clinic Care Network is a promise,” said Makarem Sobhi Al-Batterjee, President & Vice Chairman, Saudi German Health.
-“By working with Mayo Clinic, we are combining our strengths to create a future where exceptional healthcare is accessible to all.
-Together, we are ensuring that every patient receives the highest standard of care, right here at home.
-This is a direct reflection of SGH promise of Caring Like Family.”
+During the signing of the agreement, Mr. Makarem Sobhi Batterjee, Vice Chairman of Saudi German Health, emphasized that this collaboration represents more than a traditional relationship but a long-term commitment to provide care on par with the highest global standards.
+He added: “The Group aims to put the patient at the centre of our strategy so that every citizen can access advanced medical care without leaving their homeland.
+This relationship with Mayo Clinic is more than a joint effort—it’s a pledge to our patients and community to open new horizons for exceptional healthcare for all.
+We are working together to ensure that every patient receives the highest standards of care right here at home, embodying our ethos: ‘We care for you like family’.”

 Today, Saudi German Health is proud to be the largest Mayo Clinic Care Network member in the region.
 By 2030, our vision with this large new ecosystem is to be the number 1 private healthcare provider in Medical Quality and Excellence in the UAE and the Arab World, said Makarem Sobhi Al-Batterjee.